abdullahaltushar/Heart_disease_prediction/README.md

 ![Python](https://img.shields.io/badge/python-000066?style=for-the-badge&logo=python&logoColor=silver)

-## :Problem: Problem Definition
+## 🔭: Problem Definition
-In our case, the problem we will be exploring is binary classification (a sample can only be one of two things).
+<p>In our case, the problem we will be exploring is binary classification (a sample can only be one of two things).
-This is because we're going to be using a number of differnet features (pieces of information) about a person to predict whether they have heart disease or not.
+This is because we're going to be using a number of differnet features (pieces of information) about a person to predict whether they have heart disease or not.</p>

     Logistic Regression (Scikit-learn)
     Decision Tree (Scikit-learn)